 more information.
 You should be aware that this implementation

-is new to NDB 8.0 and is not compatible with the shared
+was introduced in NDB 8.0, and is not compatible with the shared

 privileges mechanism employed in earlier versions of NDB

-Cluster, which is no longer supported in NDB 8.0.
+Cluster.
+The older implementation is no longer supported in NDB

 MySQL NDB Cluster does not provide any sort of automatic failover between SQL nodes.
 Your application must be prepared to handle the loss of SQL nodes and to fail over between them.